tatarmihai/sensu-build/sensu_configs/systemd/README.md

 2. Use systemd to manage each Sensu component.
 ----------------------------------------------

-Alternatively, use the `sensu-{client,api,server,dashboard}.service` unit files as templates, customize to taste.
+Alternatively, use the `sensu-{client,agent,api,server,dashboard}.service` unit files as templates, customize to taste.
 Then use standard `systemctl {start,stop,restart,...}` commands to control them.